jarydpeters/CPP-And-OOP-Practice-Vertical-Scroller/README.md

-# VertScroller

 ![The Red Ball Express](https://github.com/jarydpeters/VertScroller/blob/main/assets/sprites/menuLogo.png)

-this is a C++ game made using the SDL2 development library.
+The Red Ball Express is a C++ game made using the SDL2 development library.

 It is intended to become a vertical scrolling shooter similar to the game Strikers: 1945.